HANICA/EveryoneCanCode/Chapter 5/RestaurantServer/OrderApp/README.md

 ## Notes:

-I changed the baseURL in MenuController to my RestaurantServer hostname (http://macbook-pro.local:8090/ in my case), if you work on the same machine (using iPhone simulator), you could/should use http://localhost:8090/ as the local address.
+I changed the baseURL in MenuController(.swift) to my RestaurantServer hostname (http://macbook-pro.local:8090/ in my case), if you work on the same machine (using iPhone simulator), you could/should use http://localhost:8090/ as the local address.